-4) Blend on high, until a smooth and creamy consistency is formed.
+4) Blend on high, into a smooth and creamy consistency.
 If you prefer a thinner consistency, you can add the reserved liquid to thin it out, 1 tablespoon as a time, as you like.

 5) Taste and adjust any seasonings as you like.

-6) You can serve right away, by pouring into a bowl and adding garnish, or you could also reheat in a small pan on the stove top, so that it is served warm.
-Traditionally it is served warm with bread.
+6) You can serve right away, by pouring into a bowl and adding garnish, or you could also reheat in a small pan on the stove top and serve it warm.
+Traditionally, it is served warm with bread.